Thinking Big from 2 Pioneers in Medicine

 Over the years he developed many surgical techniques describing them in medical journals providing his own anatomic drawings.
 He gave numerous presentations at orthopedic meetings and over time cobbled together a small group of orthopedic surgeons to engage in clinical research and to begin to build the most innovative orthopedic practice of its time.

-He was one of the founders of the American Journal of Sports Medicine serving as its editor from 1972 to 1990.
+He was the founder of the American Journal of Sports Medicine serving as its editor from 1972 to 1990.
 A significant amount of clinical research on sports injuries and general orthopedics during the 1970s and 1980s emanated from the Hughston Clinic, a private institution, not the prestigious academic centers.

 By the time I arrived at the Hughston Orthopaedic Clinic for my sports medicine fellowship in 1989 Dr. Hughston and his partners had built the leading orthopedic and sports medicine practice in the country on a beautiful 100-acre campus.
 The entrance of the campus is graced with a statue of the Greek discus thrower.